HUD’s administration and planning activities in support of CDBG-DR and MIT

 2. If you are thoughtful at the start of the grant about what you charge to your planning and administrative buckets, this will provide options for you later in the grant when you may want to consider moving eligible costs from the program to the administrative bucket.
 Available grant funding will also allow you to process more Action Plan amendments, hold public hearings, and procure outside expertise for various needs that may come up during the grant until closeout.

-3. Some grantees may notice how fast costs end up being charged to administrative activities.
-Depending on the allocation received, the 5% for administration may seem large but will start to fill up quickly and is also needed for long-term obligations like monitoring and closeout.
+3. Some grantees may notice how quickly costs can add up for administrative activities.
+Depending on the allocation received, the 5% for administration may seem large but will start to fill up quickly and will be needed for long-term obligations like monitoring and closeout.
 Owing to that, it is good practice to reserve the maximum allocation possible for administrative activities from the start.
 If not, grantees may find it harder to reallocate funds from program to administrative activities once those funds have been committed publicly to a certain program.
-Grantees have to undergo public hearings to get community feedback, ensure that the transfer of funds still satisfies their needs assessment, and get HUD approval.
-All of which require substantial time that can be spent managing the grant and keeping spending on schedule.
+Another tip is to determine at the start of the grant what costs have been or will be assigned to the administrative bucket, what are their functions, and what is the expected burn rate through the end of the grant to determine how quickly you will exhaust your funds.
+Updating this analysis will help you in keeping track of any risks to funding as you move forward.

 4. Things can get complicated whether you are developing a cost allocation methodology, determining how much to charge as indirect costs, or allocating costs.
-Make sure you have a process in place to review on the invoice, contract, or DRGR voucher how your planning and administrative funds are being affected.
-This limits the chance of going above your budget but more importantly will help track the pace of spending against your activities
+Make sure you have a process in place to review on the invoice, contract, or DRGR voucher and how your planning and administrative funds are being affected.
+This limits the chance of going above your budget but, more importantly, will help track the pace of spending against your activities.